gessinger-hj/gepard/README.md

 	} ) ;
 }
 ```
-## A Nice Exotic Mixture of Pragramming Languages
+## A Nice Exotic Mixture of Programming Languages

 Suppose the following: There are a couple of JavaScript and Python programs to interact with a database.
 The database changes.
 And it would be nice to not change modules for database access.